-This FAQ will show you how to add a SRV Record to your domain name.
+This article will show you how to add a SRV Record to your domain name.

 A SRV record is a DNS entry that specifies information about a service that is available on your domain, most important, being the location of the service inside that domain.

-Please note: It will take between 24-48 hours for the new DNS records to become active
+Please note: it will take between 24-48 hours for any new nameserver changes to become active.

-Scroll down to the heading Advanced Domain Settings and click onto Manage DNS.
+Scroll down to the Advanced Domain Settings section and click Manage DNS.

-For your new record, select the SRV option from the Type drop down list.
+For your new record, choose SRV from the Type drop-down list.

 Your host name specifies the name of the server providing the service.
-Your host name can be either: _sipfederationtls_tcp.testing.com. or you can take the domain away to show just _sip.
+This can be either: _sipfederationtls_tcp.testing.com. or you can take the domain away to show just _sip.

 Please note: When entering the long form host name (for example: _sipfederationtls_tcp.testing.com.) it is important to add the full stop at the end of the Host name.